 A Unique Curriculum

-Tango for Musicians at Reed College offers an intensive week of hands-on training covering all aspects of tango music, including:
+Tango for Musicians at Reed College features an exciting curriculum designed to maximize student learning, offering intensive hands-on training covering all aspects of tango music, including:

 - Instrumental techniques classes